 Most of you probably know that before the HD / Blu-ray format wars; there was Beta vs. VHS, with VHS ultimately vanquishing the formidable Sony format, only to be supplanted by the new digital disc format – DVD, which is now slowly being overtaken by another ‘superior’ format – Blu-ray.
 There is one fact that is certain: formats will continue to come and go, but people (God bless them!) still love to be entertained; and watching movies on any screen, via any delivery format or medium, is still the coolest!

 Did I mention that Bill Blair loved movies… all kinds of movies?
 He was particularly fond of ‘classic’ movies; you know the type, the kind Hollywood doesn’t make anymore.
 I believe that VCI was created (as was United Films) in part, because the business gave him a legitimate excuse to expand his movie collection; he was a movie buff/collector first and businessman second.
 Well he passed the movie/buff gene on to the whole Blair family, who in their own right, are all true movie mongrels too.
-Now with his three sons at the helm, along with the many employees who are "like" family and even some of his children's children now working at VCI, it is truly a ‘family affair’.
+Now with his three sons and only daughter at the helm, along with the many employees who are “like” family and even some of his children’s children now working at VCI, it is truly a ‘family affair’.

 Bill Blair sadly passed away in 2006, but his memory and his love of movies live on at VCI.
 We wholeheartedly continue the tradition he began almost 50 years ago: of finding, preserving and distributing classic (and sometimes eclectic) movies, spanning decades of film production and many popular genres, of the highest-quality reproductions we can procure.
 Our goal is to become the leading independent supplier of archival quality classic film and television entertainment.
 It’s an ambitious goal, but we think it is a noble one.